ebejar-pro/ebejar-portfolio/Data-Analysis/Retail_Sales_Performance_Analysis/01_SQL_Extraction/Data_Engineering_Process.md

-## 📄 Objective
+# 📄 Objective
 We set up the tables needed for a Retail Sale Company to perform its business, establish the inter relationship between the tables and populate with dummy data.
 By looking at the business processes for a retail company selling products thru online or in retails shops we considered necesary to add extra columns to meet business requirements.
-Also we add more the data for some of the tables to meet report requirements.
+Also we add more data for some of the tables to meet report requirements.
 We use PostgreSQL as develop tool to achieve the objectives of this part of the project.

 ## Schema Design & Integrity: